Skip to main content

 EVENTS

-1. The Thames is home to globally renowned events like the University Boat Race, traditional barge and cutter races and the river marathon, the Great River Race.
-To find out more about events on the river, visit: https://pla.co.uk/river-events to view our Events calendar.
+1. The Thames is home to globally renowned events like the University Boat Race, traditional barge and cutter races and the Great River Race.
+To find out more about events on the river, visit: pla.co.uk/river-events to view our River Events calendar.

 EXCLUSION ZONES

-1 As per the PLA General Directions (General Direction 17), no vessel is to enter any Exclusion Zone shown on PLA charts or established in the Thames from time to time by the PLA.
+1 As per the PLA General Directions (GD17), no vessel is to enter any Exclusion Zone shown on PLA charts or established in the Thames from time to time by the PLA.
 Vessels must also not approach within 60 metres of any Berthed tanker, or oil or gas jetty in the Thames.
+Vessels must not approach within 50 metres of any wind turbine tower unless for the purposes of construction or maintenance.
 Exclusion Zones in place on the Thames are described below:

 1.1 Lambeth Reach

-No person or vessel, shall, except in an emergency, or with the written permission of the Harbourmaster, enter into an area within 70 metres of the northern bank of the River Thames between Westminster Bridge and 200 metres below Lambeth Bridge, except as provided below.
-This area is marked by yellow buoys and is shown on charts.
+No person or vessel, shall, except in an emergency, or with the written permission of the Harbour Master, enter into an area within 70 metres of the northern bank of the river Thames between Westminster Bridge and 200 metres below Lambeth Bridge, as shown on charts, except as provided below.
 This restriction shall not apply to licensed passenger vessels approaching or departing from Westminster Pier.
-However, these vessels shall avoid entering into the area described as far as safe navigation permits and at no time may they approach closer than 15 metres to the northern river bank.
+However, these vessels shall avoid entering into the area described, as far as safe navigation permits and at no time may they approach closer than 15 metres to the northern riverbank, as marked by yellow special marker buoys and shown on PLA charts.

 1.2 Albert Embankment